How to Make Cold Brew Coffee at Home

 If you are not using a pouch, just pour the water into the jar and stir to combine with the grounds.
 Close the jar.

-1. Once all of the water has been poured through the grounds, pull the drawstring closed and close the jar.
+1. Once all of the water has been poured through the ground coffee, pull the drawstring closed and close the jar.

 2. Place the jar on the counter or in the refrigerator, and let sit at least 12 hours and up to 24 hours.
 The longer you wait, the stronger the coffee will be.
-You might want to experiment to find what you like.
+You might want to experiment to see what you like best.

 1. To serve, you can drink the coffee concentrate as-is.
 Or you can dilute it with ice and/or water, cream or milk, or with your favorite spirit to make a coffee cocktail!